 - c.
 This conservation easement(s) shall cover the following critical natural areas located within the Carolina North Tract: Those six areas labeled areas 1, 2, 3, 4, 5, and 6A within the Carolina North Tract set forth as Exhibit E (approximately 311 acres).
 These six areas include all of those lands identified as Most Suitable for Conservation (EW) in the Weighted Analysis Land Areas by Land Suitability Index Category set forth on page 11 of the Ecological Assessment report dated October 2007 along with additional surrounding lands.
 This weighted analysis in the Ecological Assessment particularly emphasizes Landscape Ecology metric classification values.
 It emphasizes wildlife corridor regional importance, width, and structural integrity, as well as forest patch and forest interior patch sizes.
 It encompasses critical ecological attributes that are not afforded regulatory protections comparable to floodplains and stream buffers, input received from stakeholders, and the best professional judgment of the consulting team that prepared the Ecological Assessment. - d.
 The conservation easement(s) shall run in perpetuity. - e.
 The draft conservation easement(s) shall be submitted to the Manager for review and approval prior to recordation.
-A copy of the recorded conservation easement(s) shall be submitted to the Manager prior to the issuance of the initial site development permit within the Carolina North Project.
-Provided, the conservation easement(s) shall not be required to be conveyed to the receiving entity prior to the issuance of a required state or federal permit for wetland alteration on the Carolina North site in order that the easement(s) can be considered a mitigation measure for development of the Carolina North Project.
+A copy of the recorded conservation easement(s) shall be submitted to the Manager upon recordation.
+Provided that the easement is recorded prior to the initiation of construction pursuant to a site development permit issued pursuant to this Agreement, the conservation easement(s) shall not be required to be conveyed to the receiving entity prior to the issuance of a required state or federal permit for wetland alteration on the Carolina North Tract in order that the easement(s) can be considered a mitigation measure for development of the Carolina North Project.